Nick-G-1498/ECEN-2310-Final-Project/README.txt

   Training and Testing data for the handwritten digits needs to be downloaded and saved into a folder called 'MNISTData' in your directory
     http://yann.lecun.com/exdb/mnist/

-  prepData.m is called by the main file to prepare the data for the learning algorithum so there is no need to unzip the '.gx' files
+  prepData.m is called by the main file to prepare the data for the main script so there is no need to unzip the '.gx' files